October 4, 2010 Revision D.1 (Rev. D with some minor grammatical corrections)

 - The Nominating Committee shall nominate one or more candidates for each position to be filled.
 These nominations shall be presented to the general membership in writing at least thirty days prior to the annual election meeting of OMVNA.
 If no candidate can be found for one or more of the Steering Committee Offices, those offices shall be presented to the general membership as “TBD.”
 The Nominating Committee shall continue to search for a qualified candidate up until the Election meeting.
 If the position is not filled by election, the procedures for filling vacant offices described in Article III shall apply.

-- Nominations may be made by any member by notifying a member of the Nominating Committee in writing.
+- Any member may make a nomination by notifying a member of the Nominating Committee in writing.

 - Nominations may be made from the floor at the meeting at which the election is held.

-- The Chair of the nominating committee may not be nominated, by the Nominating Committee, for any Steering Committee position.
+- The Nominating Committee may not nominate the Chair of the Committee for any Steering Committee position.

 Article VII.
 Election of Officers